-With respect to the construction phase, compliance with existing SCAQMD regulations would substantially reduce localized emissions of particulates from fugitive dust sources, including for the nearby Molino residential lofts and other developments on local streets.
+Compliance with existing SCAQMD regulations would substantially reduce localized emissions of particulates from fugitive dust sources on the nearby Molino residential lofts and other developments on local streets.
 These are required by SCAQMD Rule 403, which calls for the application of best available control measures to all construction activities.
 Compliance with Rule 403 would reduce PM2.5 and PM10 emissions associated with construction activities by approximately 61 percent.
 In addition, Mitigation Measure AIR-MM-1 would mitigate localized emissions of PM2.5 and PM10.
-The air quality analysis throughout the Draft EIR was conducted consistent with applicable SCAQMD guidance and CaIEEMod, including the CaIEEMod User's Guide.
-Through regulatory compliance and implementation of Mitigation Measure AIR-MM-1, both Alternative 4's and the Project's localized emissions of PM2.5 applicable thresholds.
-Therefore, impacts would be reduced to a less than significant level.
+Both Alternative 4's and the Project's localized emissions of PM2.5 and PM10 during the construction phase would be reduced below the SCAQMD's applicable thresholds and reduced to a less than significant level.

-With respect to the cumulative construction scenario, even if nearby projects were to be constructed simultaneously with the Project or Alternative 4, impacts would be less than significant for at least four reasons.
-First, each construction site would be required to meet SCAQMD's applicable LST thresholds at nearby sensitive receptors, which are designed to ensure that a development project does not contribute to localized exceedances of CO, NOx, PM10, or PM2.5 concentrations.
-Second, CO hotspots are not expected from cumulative growth in the Project area as described in Section 4.C, Air Quality, of the Draft EIR.
-Third, neither Alternative 4 nor the Project would exceed the LST thresholds set by the SCAQMD for PM emissions.
-Fourth, future development that contributes to cumulative growth would be required to address LST thresholds and perform dispersion modeling if potential violations of health standards were to occur.
-For these reasons, neither Alternative 4's nor the Project's contribution to cumulative construction air quality impacts would be significant.
+As noted above, cumulative local air quality impacts for the Project and Alternative 4 are expected to be less than significant because the applicable thresholds are designed to ensure that a development project does not contribute to localized exceedances of CO, NOx, PM10, or PM2.5 concentrations.
+Further, CO hotspots are not expected from cumulative growth in the Project area.
+In addition, neither Alternative 4 nor the Project would exceed the LST thresholds set by the SCAQMD for PM emissions.
+Future development that contributes to cumulative growth would be required to address LST thresholds and perform dispersion modeling if potential violations of health standards were to occur.
+As a result, neither Alternative 4's nor the Project's contribution to cumulative construction air quality impacts would be significant.